robbywh/json-splitter/README.md

 npm install
 ```

-## How to split your large JSON file ?
+## How to split your large JSON file?
 1. put your large JSON file into data/input folder
 2. set the the count of items for each of file using :
 ```